WinetraubLab/HashtagAlignment/Odin/README.md

 # DeLaZerda_Microscope
-This folder contains programs and documentation for the new microscope.
+This folder contains programs and documentation for the Odin microscope.

 Check under the "Code" folder for programs to capture images on the microscope, check under the "Documentation and Utility"